timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

-            - At this stage of my development, I have limited experience in the HNSO role.
-                - I am actively seeking opportunities to serve in the HNSO role, and I am beginning to earn selections within and outside of my home league.
             - Although I regularly work with the WFTDA and JRDA IGRF and stats book forms, I am still building experience with the game sanctioning and stats book submission processes.
             - I have no experience serving in the CHNSO or THNSO roles.